Webpage created: July 05, 2017

 It seems that the site of the almshouses was quite extensive and included a herb garden, orchard, fields, barn and even a chapel, which was licensed by Bishop Lacy in 1450.
 It is recorded in a lease granted in 1602 that one Robert Trelawny built two houses on part of their garden, for which he duly paid rent.

-When in 1708 the Board of Guardians was formed, all the public almshouses in the Borough were supposed to have been handed over to them but the Corporation retained them, as Worth describes: 'as the sole remnant of their charitable trusts'.
+When in 1708 the Governor and Guardians of the Poor in the Town of Plymouth was formed, all the public almshouses in the Borough were supposed to have been handed over to them but the Corporation retained them, as Worth describes: 'as the sole remnant of their charitable trusts'.

 These almshouses were cleared away in 1868 in preparation for the erection of the new Guildhall and Municipal Offices and the New Church Almshouses in Green Street were rebuilt and enlarged to take up the accommodation.